-Orientation: In the fall session, there will be an initial session at the end of September with Dr. Hanrahan and Dr. Shrier to orient students on the writing of research grants.
+Orientation: In the Fall session, there will be an initial session Dr. Hanrahan and Dr. Shrier to orient students on the writing of research grants.

-Summary page and oral presentation: A one-page written summary of the proposal is due by 4 pm on the first day of classes in the Winter semester (Jan 8).
-Oral presentations of the research proposals will take place during the first 3 weeks of the winter semester (Jan 8, 15 and 22).
-Students will sign up on myCourses for the presentation date-more info about this sign up will be given in November.
+Summary Page and Oral Presentation: A one-page written summary of the proposal is due by 4:00pm on the first day of classes in the Winter semester (Jan 6, 2020).
+Oral presentations of the research proposals will take place during the first 3 weeks of the winter semester (Jan 7, 14 and 21).
+Students will be randomly scheduled for the presentation date.
 The oral presentation will involve a 20-30 minute elaboration of the summary page of the proposed grant application (background, hypothesis, specific aims, research plan (experiments and methods), expected results, potential pitfalls and alternative strategies).

-Research application: The application should be completed as though it were being submitted to the Canadian Institutes for Health Research (CIHR), the main government health sciences-related funding agency.
+Research Grant Proposal: The application should be completed as though it were being submitted to the Canadian Institutes for Health Research (CIHR), the main government health sciences-related funding agency.
+Details on how to prepare the research proposal will be given during the Grant Summary Session on Sept.
+30.